trevorreckell/R0_Finder/README.md

 ##  Citation
 If you use $R_0$ Finder in your research, please cite our corresponding methodology paper:
 > Reckell, T., Sterner, B., & Jevtić, P. (2026). $R_0$ Finder: An integrated tool for $R_0$ computation and ODE to Petri net model mapping. *PeerJ Computer Science* (Under Review).

+---

+### Important Note on Security Warnings
+Because R_0 Finder is a free, open-source academic tool, it is not signed with paid commercial developer certificates from Apple or Microsoft.
+Your operating system may flag the application the first time you open it.
+This is completely normal.
+Here is how to bypass the warnings:

+For macOS Users:
+1. Unzip the downloaded file.
+2. If you double-click the app, Mac will say the developer cannot be verified.
+Click Cancel.
+3. Instead, Right-Click (or Control-click) the R0_Finder app icon and select Open from the drop-down menu.
+4. A new warning will appear.
+Click the Open button to permanently whitelist the application.

+For Windows Users:
+1. Unzip the downloaded file.
+2. Double-click the R0_Finder.exe file.
+3. Microsoft Defender will display a blue screen saying "Windows protected your PC."Click More info (the underlined text).
+4. A new button will appear at the bottom.
+Click Run anyway.